ecosensors/EcoBoard/examples/_rtc-sd-bme280/README.md

 > [13.04.204] This example is currently being written.
 > The BME280 and the RTC colck are raedy.
 I am now writtting the script to log the measure into the SD card.

-In this exercice, You are going to log the measures of the temperature, the humidity and the pressure (BME250) into a SD card.
+In this exercice, You are going to log the measures of the temperature, the humidity, altitude and the pressure (BME250) into a SD card.
 You are going to use a RTC clock chip to log the measure.

 The log files will order into folders '/2024/04/10/log.txt'